OneMainF/time-range-exporter/README.md

 Time Range Exporter
 =====

-Simple Prometheus exporter to set a metric to either 0 for false or 1 for true depending on time conditions.
+Exports current time as a Prometheus metrics.
-Some current time attributes are also exported by default.
+Additional metrics may be exported by providing a configuration file.

 ## But....why?